Guided Tours2nd and 4th Saturdays, November through April

 Public Hikes are held on the second and fourth Saturdays of each month from November to April.
 The cost is $5 per person, with a maximum of 12 people.
 Hikes depart at 9 am.

 You will stop and have your lunch under the shade of a beautiful natural rock Arch.
-The total hike distance is 3.8 miles round trip.

 In an effort to lessen impacts to wildlife and plant species, the canyon is open by reservation only.